gxlmyacc/vue-asset-loader/README.md

 <img src="image/2.png">
 ```
 webpack will translate `images/2.png` to `../images/2.png`, it leads html load `2.png` failure, so file-loader can't tell the picture from HTML or CSS.
-vue-file-loader just solving this issues. your webpack config can be like this:
+vue-file-loader just solving this issues!
+your webpack config can be like this:

 ```
 {